-Supervision of Investment Banking and Research
+Series 23 Investment Banking and Research Supervision Guide

 Learn how Series 23 tests public and private offerings, syndicate roles, tender offers, M&A, fairness opinions, information barriers, due diligence, offering communications, research reports, and public appearances.